-- explains the use of nursing models / theories / metaparadigms - explores models / theories from other disciplines and their application into nursing - explores the application of selected nursing models / theories into nursing practice. - 8.
-Demonstrates competence in health care informatics.
-With guidance: - uses a variety of selected information technology and other technology to support all scholarly activities and clinical practice.
+- explain the use of nursing models/theories/metaparadigms - explore models/theories from other disciplines and their application into nursing - explore the application of selected nursing models/theories into nursing practice. - 8.
+Demonstrate competence in health care informatics.
+With guidance: - use a variety of selected information technology and other technology to support all scholarly activities and clinical practice.